Managers are expected to foster a fun work environment, ensure productivity, inspire employees, and delegate tasks. The list goes on.

 Being decisive means making good decisions, not necessarily popular ones.
 Good managers enable the company to be agile and adaptable, which leads to better business outcomes and continued growth.

 The traits of a good manager include a vision that aligns with the company’s mission and values.
-Expressing that vision clearly inspires and motivates employees to give their all.
+Expressing that vision inspires and motivates employees to give their all.
 Employees who believe in the company’s vision will invest more because they know it will make a difference.

 Good managers are autonomous and require minimal supervision.
 They’re also accountable for their own mistakes.
 Good managers practice constructive accountability through their actions and leadership.

 This is important because managers need to instill in others the responsibility of being accountable.
-Instead of blaming others for mistakes or poor decisions, good managers focus their efforts on actionable ways to get better results moving forward.
+Instead of blaming others for mistakes or poor decisions, good managers focus on actionable ways to get better results moving forward.

 8. Employee development

 High-performing companies such as Top Workplaces winners know that unleashing employee potential depends on manager support and development.
-A great manager is also a coach who takes the time to truly understand their employees’ abilities and interests and then aligns them with the company’s needs.
+A great manager is also a coach who truly takes the time to truly understand their employees’ abilities and interests and then aligns them with the company’s needs.

 Good managers consistently recognize and reward good work, contribute to a happier workplace culture, and provide better business outcomes from improved employee engagement.
 This can lead to an increase in employee retention.
-According to one Gallup report, workplaces emphasizing employee strengths increased retention by up to 72 percent in high turnover industries.
+According to one Gallup report, workplaces emphasizing employee strengths increased retention by up to 72 percent in high-turnover industries.